fpapado/react-lazy-images/README.md

 * Easy to understand source code.
 You should be able to fork and do your thing if desired.
 * Ample documentation to help you understand the problem, in addition to the solutions.

-What it does not do by itself:
+What it does not do out:

 * Polyfill `IntersectionObserver`.
 Adding polyfills is something you should do consciously at the application level.
 See [Polyfilling IntersectionObserver](#polyfill-intersectionobserver) for how to do this.
 * Dictate the kind of placeholders displayed.
 There are many ways to do it; you can use a simple box with a background color (I hear gray is popular), a blurred image, some gradient, or anything you'd like.
 You are in control of the element that gets rendered.
 * Animate transitions between placeholder and source.
-Again, you are in control of the containers, so it is possible to implement those at the consumer.
+Again, you are in control of the containers, so it should be possible to implement those at the consumer.

 In other words, this library focuses on loading the images once in view and supporting loading patterns around that.
 The actual components are yours to decide!